circonus/docs/content/circonus/on-premises/installation/installation.md

 initial support:

 1. The primary datacenter must have the top-level attribute `active_datacenter` set to `true` (JSON boolean).
-The backup DC must have this set to `false`.
-   If the attribute is absent, Hooper assumes there is a single DC and treats the current environment as if it were the only one.
+The backup datacenter must have this set to `false`.
+If the attribute is absent, Hooper assumes there is a single datacenter and treats the current environment as if it were the only one.
    ```
    "id": "site",
    "domain": "example.com",